XU Jing

 Under the sector-based regulatory structure, it is natural to have a sector-based financial dispute resolution.
 However, under financial modernization, innovative financial products such as sophisticated derivatives cannot be easily accommodated within the traditional categories of debt, equity, and insurance.
 Further, this scheme was not enough to protect investors in the 2008 systematic financial crisis.
 To resolve this problem we may refer to practices in Hong Kong and Taiwan, which used to adopt a similar sector-based mediation scheme for financial disputes but reformed their dispute resolution systems after 2008.

-In November 2011, Hong Kong set up Financial Dispute Resolution Centre Ltd (“FDRC”).
+In November 2011, Hong Kong set up the Financial Dispute Resolution Centre Ltd (“FDRC”).
 FDRC is a non-profit making company limited by guarantee, an independent and impartial organization administering the Financial Dispute Resolution Scheme.
 As a comprehensive dispute resolution center, FDRC handles any dispute that arises between the Eligible Claimant and member financial institution of the FDRC.
 Similar to FINRA in the U.S., FDRC adopts a “mediation + arbitration” mode.
 If the matter is not settled through mediation, the claimant has preserved the right to pursue arbitration.

 At the end of 2011, Taiwan set up the Financial Ombudsman Institution (“FOI”) based on its Financial Consumer Protection Act.
 FOI handles financial disputes where applicators are not unprofessional.
 Reference to the Financial Ombudsman Service Ltd. (“FOS”) in the U.K. and Financial Industry Disputes Resolution Centre Ltd. in Singapore, FOI’s resolution procedure is divided into four stages: internal processing stage of the financial institution, dispute acceptance stage, mediation stage, and adjudication stage.
 If parties cannot reach a mediation agreement, the Review Committee will deliver their review opinions.
 If the fine to the financial institution is under a certain amount, that institution has to accept and enforce the mediation agreement.